sophiafreuden/Thesis/README.md

  The RT German newsletter text replaced with a single space (may work better on Mac):
  Sie erhalten eine E-Mail, in der Sie Ihre Anmeldung bestätigen müssen.
+ It can also look like this because of the month replacement:
+ Sie erhalten eine E-5l, in der Sie Ihre Anmeldung bestätigen müssen.

  Replace en dash – with single space